wp-plugins/huzzaz-video-gallery/readme.txt

 1. Collect and organize videos "Pinterest style" using Huzzaz.
 No need for the WP admin panel.
 1. Fully responsive and automatically paginates your video gallery for you.

+Sign up for free [here](http://huzzaz.com/beta/join?src=wp)

-This platform isn't open to the public yet, but for a limited time Wordpress users can sign up for free [here](http://huzzaz.com/beta/join?src=wp) to join our beta community and contribute to the development of our awesome plugin.
+The Huzzaz platform isn't open to the public yet, but for a limited time Wordpress users can join to contribute to the development of our awesome plugin.

 Huzzaz Video Gallery Plugin Features: